-ITEMS — the units of work ordered at a location, e.g. a package delivery, one LTL pickup, four hours of service.
+ITEMS — the units of work ordered at a location, e.g., a package delivery, one LTL pickup, four hours of service.

 Imagine the case where you want a routing solution that penalizes lateness to scheduled appointments.
-But maybe you have the luxury of being an awesome customer service company and can be "a little late" without fear of damaging a customer relationship.
+However, maybe you have the luxury of being an excellent customer service company and can be "a little late" without fear of damaging a customer relationship.
 In which case, it is acceptable to visit a big account lead before an appointment even if that means being late.
 In which case, you are looking for a solution like:

-Behind the scenes, this is exactly what our patented mathematical optimization algorithms do when they seek out the best solution based on the constraints you provide.
+Behind the scenes, this is what our patented mathematical optimization algorithms do when they seek out the best solution based on the constraints you provide.
 Where the "best" solution is the one that captures most, and sometimes all, of your desired business logic and outcomes.

 Visit the Constraint Library and the associated examples for each to see the full details.

 For real-world business needs, the Routing Optimization service takes the approach of running a sophisticated optimization algorithm for a reasonable amount of time before returning a solution.
 To achieve this, we divide problems into synchronous and asynchronous jobs depending on the size and difficulty of the problem (request formats for asynchronous and synchronous calls are the same):